cyschneck/centerline-width/README.md

 ## Developer Notes: Tech Debt and Bugs
 * centerlineLength/riverWidthFromCenterline: haversine to convert length into distance
-* combine backend for plotCenterline and plotCenterlineWidth with shared components
 * clean up README with examples, working functions, and remove unused functions from __init__
 * Verify error handling for public functions
 * Check that smoothing filter option does not produce a line that goes outside of the polygon